Charles Neblett: Other civil rights involvement

 Neblett was a SNCC field secretary 1961–1966.
 In 1964, he was part of a delegation that an Atlanta conference to which Alabama governor George Wallace and Mississippi Governor Ross Barnett had come to renew their commitment to preserving segregation with other southern leaders.
 Upon entering the stadium the group realized that the "conference" was actually a meeting of Klan leaders.
 Charles Neblett, Carol Ableman, and Matt Jones were separated from the rest of the group and surrounded.
 Neblett attempted to escape by climbing over the fence, but the crowd reached him began hitting him with their metal chairs.
 Police officers refused to put a stop to the violence.
 Ableman, who was white, escaped without injury, but Neblett and Jones were injured and they were taken to the emergency room in a police van.

 In all Neblett was arrested 27 times for his involvement.
 In jail he suffered much inhumane treatment, putting up with rotten food, beatings, and uncomfortably high temperatures.
 During this time he found strength in singing, and even composed while he was incarcerated.

 He has worked in the so-called "Black Bottom" neighborhood in Russellville Kentucky, preserving homes of black Civil War veterans, and helping young people to research their Civil War ancestors.
 He served as the first black elected magistrate in Logan County, Kentucky.

 Family

 Charles and his wife Marvinia have four children, Khary, Kwesi, Komero and Kesi.
 Charles' brother, Chico Neblett, was also involved in non-violent protest in Illinois.

+Chico Neblett was a Field Marshal for the Boston Black Panther Party until May 24, 1969.